-Staff is requesting a total budget amendment of \$487,708 for the implementation of the IRCO program based on the recommendations above (see Attachment #1 for budget details).
+Staff anticipates requesting a total budget amendment of \$487,708 for the implementation of the IRCO program based on the recommendations above (see Attachment #1 for budget details).
 The total amount, which includes \$30,000 for contingencies, will be funded from General Fund Reserves.
-The amount of \$437,708 will be budgeted in various accounts in the Community Development Department's Budget and \$50,000 will be budgeted in Legal Services Account No. 10113100-611300.
-A budget amendment requires a four-fifths vote.
+The amount of \$437,708 will be budgeted in various accounts in the Community Development Department's Budget and \$50,000 will be budgeted in Legal Services Account No. 10113100.611300.